Article

 How to Leverage the Competing Values Framework

-Organizational leaders can leverage the CVF diagram to assess the current culture, set goals, and develop strategies for cultural alignment.
+Organizational leaders and human resource departments can leverage the CVF diagram to assess the current culture, set goals, and develop strategies for cultural alignment.

 The framework helps support key transformational processes, including: